 Halloween III: Season of the Witch (1982)

-Tommy Lee Wallace directed this weak entry in the Halloween series, which contained no reference to the story from the first two films nor any reference to Michael Myers.
+Tommy Lee Wallace directed this uncharacteristic entry in the Halloween series, which contained no reference to the story from the first two films nor any reference to Michael Myers but has some excellent creepy moments.
 Carpenter himself produced and co-wrote, while taking on soundtrack duties alongside regular collaborator Alan Howarth.
 Halloween III is something of a brilliant anomaly in Carpenter’s musical canon in that its feel can best be described as oneiric.
 From the brooding, undulating strains of the theme, via the pensive ‘Chariots of Pumpkins’ to the doomy ‘The Rock’, one is reminded of German stalwarts Tangerine Dream who themselves composed scores for more than 20 films in the 1980s.

 Watch the ‘Distant Dreams’ video